How to Lie with Charts

 - In the Chart editor > Customize tab, scroll down and you will now see separate controls for Vertical Axis (the left side, for temperature change only), and a brand-new menu for the Right Axis (for US GDP only), as shown in Figure 15.8.

-To sum up, in this tutorial you created four charts about global temperature change.
-None of them were technically wrong, only some were truthful, while many were unreasonably manipulated to mislead readers by hiding or disguising important patterns in the data.
-Furthermore, there are additional ways to deceive that we did not examine here, such as building 3D charts and tilting the reader’s perspective below the baseline.27
+To sum up, in this tutorial we created several charts about global temperature change.
+None of them were technically wrong, only some were truthful, but most were unreasonably manipulated to fool readers by hiding or disguising important patterns in the data.
+We demonstrated several ways that charts can be designed to deceive readers, but did not exhaust all of the options.
+For example, see additional readings on ways to create three-dimensional charts and to tilt the reader’s perspective below the baseline, which causes readers to misjudge the relative height of column or line charts.44

-You may feel strange that data visualization lacks clearly-defined design rules for many cases, like we are accustomed to reading in our math, science, or grammar textbooks.
-Instead, remember that the important visualization rule is a three-step process: never automatically accept the default, explore how different designs affect the appearance of your interpretation, and use your best judgement to tell true and meaningful data stories.
+You may feel frustrated that data visualization lacks clearly-defined design rules for many cases, like we are accustomed to reading in our math, science, or grammar textbooks.
+Instead, remember that the important visualization rule is a three-step process: never blindly accept the default, explore how different designs affect the appearance of your interpretation, and use your best judgement to tell true and meaningful data stories.

 Now that you’ve learned about how to lie with charts, in the next section you’ll build on these skills to lie with maps.

-The inspiration for this specific tutorial came from a high school classroom activity created by the NASA Jet Propulsion Laboratory (JPL), as well as visualization expert Alberto Cairo’s analysis of charts by climate change deniers.
-NASA JPL; Cairo, How Charts Lie, pp. 65-67, 135-141.↩︎
+The tutorial on misleading climate change data was inspired by a high school classroom activity created by the NASA Jet Propulsion Laboratory (JPL), as well as Alberto Cairo’s analysis of charts by climate change deniers.
+NASA JPL; Cairo, How Charts Lie, 2019, pp. 65-67, 135-141.↩︎

 Cairo, p.
 61.↩︎